UK, US, Canada accuse Russia of hacking virus vaccine trials

 The statement did not say whether Russian President Vladimir Putin knew about the vaccine research hacking, but British officials believe such intelligence would be highly prized.

-A 16-page advisory made public by Britain, the U.S. and Canada on Thursday accuses Cozy Bear of using custom malicious software to target a number of organizations globally.
+A 16-page advisory prepared by the U.S. National Security Agency and made public by Britain, the U.S. and Canada on Thursday accuses Cozy Bear of using custom malicious software to target a number of organizations globally.
 The malware, called WellMess and WellMail, has not previously been associated with the hacking group, the advisory said.

 “In recent attacks targeting COVID-19 vaccine research and development, the group conducted basic vulnerability scanning against specific external IP addresses owned by the organizations.
 The group then deployed public exploits against the vulnerable services identified,” the advisory said.